MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### Jive
 _Publisher: Accenture_

-The Jive connector will crawl content from any JIVE Community with an enabled REST API v3.
-The connector will retrieve documents stored in spaces, groups, projects, and blogs and any subfolders contained in it.
+The Jive connector crawls content from any JIVE Community with an enabled REST API v3.
+The connector retrieves documents stored in spaces, groups, projects, and blogs and any subfolders contained in it.

 [Deploy this Graph connector](https://contentanalytics.digital.accenture.com/display/aspire40/Jive+Connector)